Calibration & Calibration Verification

 May 29, 2019

-For the VR9500 and the ObserVR1000, calibration is the process of setting adjustments to measured voltage and frequency readings, based on a reliably precise internal reference voltage.
-The key word is adjustment, minute changes to those measured readings so they are always within a small, clearly established tolerance.
+For vibration controllers, calibration is the process of adjusting the measured voltage and frequency readings based on a precise internal reference voltage.
+The keyword here is adjustment: minute changes to measured readings so they are always within a small and clearly established tolerance.
+Calibration is performed on every hardware unit in Vibration Research’s lab before shipment.

 Tools for Calibration Verification

-The VibrationVIEW and ObserVIEW software packages include modules to initiate and control the calibration verification process.
+The VibrationVIEW software package includes modules to initiate and control the calibration verification process.
+The following lessons will discuss the calibration verification procedure for VR controllers and data acquisition system.